FeeFighters/samurai-client-java/README.markdown

 ### Classpath

-After compiling the library as described in the previous point, you need to add the Samurai Java Client Library dependency to your classpath.
+After compiling the library as described in the previous point, you need to add the Samurai Java Client Library to your project's classpath.

-If you use Maven you can achieve that by simply adding the following lines to your `pom.xml`:
+If you use Maven you can achieve that by adding the following dependency to your `pom.xml`:

     <dependency>
       <groupId>com.feefighers</groupId>